 The recent focus on the decline of Puget Sound’s orcas and the recognition that toxic chemicals are one of the main threats to their survival is a wake-up call that our current way of regulating chemicals is failing.

-Toxic-Free Future is supporting the Pollution Prevention for Our Future Act (HB 1194/SB 5135) to stop stop chemicals harming people and orcas at their source, and prevent pollution before it contaminates our homes and environment.
+Toxic-Free Future is supporting the Pollution Prevention for Our Future Act (SSB 5135) to stop chemicals harming people and orcas at their source, and prevent pollution before it contaminates our homes and environment.

 Protecting Health and Environment from Toxic Firefighting Foam (HB 1143)

 The widespread use of firefighting foam containing harmful nonstick PFAS chemicals has contaminated our environment and drinking water, and poses a health risk for firefighters.
 Last session, the legislature banned the use of this foam for most users.